Shuggster/BonCRM/Documentation/USER_CREATION_PROCESS.md

 # User Creation and Authentication Process

-This document outlines the process for creating new users in the system and managing user authentication.
+This document outlines the current process for creating and managing users in the Lovable CRM system.

 ## Overview

-Creating a user requires inserting records into the `public.users` table and handling authentication via NextAuth.js.
+The system uses a combination of NextAuth.js for authentication and Supabase for data storage.
+User management is handled through a dedicated admin interface with role-based access control.

 ## Authentication Architecture